Jschuetzle/CSDS338-Labs/Week4-Forking.md

 The list contains hundreds of system calls that are available for the operating system to use, and will even be relied upon in order to get back to user space to continue execution.

- + **How do we figure out which system calls are being made?**

  ## Examining the `ls` Command <a name = "ls"></a>
-In order to better answer this question, we're going to do a deep dive into how the `ls` command executes.
+In order to better understand system calls, we're going to do a deep dive into how the `ls` command executes.
 Now, we don't have the source code of the `ls` command, nor does it seem evident where we'd find it.
 Some extremely helpful diagnostic tools can give us more information though!
 The commands `ltrace` and `strace` will intercept any library calls and system calls, respectively, during the execution of the `ls` command.
 We already have talked about what system calls are, but what are library calls?

-**Library calls** are just calls to any functions that reside in shared libraries (.so file extension) that reside in the `/lib` directory on the system.
+**Library calls** are just calls to any functions that reside in shared libraries (.so file extension) in the `/lib` directory on the system.
 Think of this as using functions that are imported from some package in Java, e.g. the creation of an ArrayList would require a library call.
-Functions like `printf`, `malloc`, and `sleep` are examples of libcalls, and their stack frames can reside in user space.
+Functions like `printf`, `malloc`, and `sleep` are all examples of libcalls, and their stack frames can reside in user space.

 We use `ltrace` and `strace` in the following ways...